willube/willube.github.io/README.md

-# Willube · Animated Bio Page
+# Auri · Animated Bio Page

-A modern, animation-rich biography page built with semantic HTML, expressive CSS, and lightweight JavaScript interactions.
+A modern, animation-rich biography page for Auri—a 16-year-old music producer & developer from Weimar—built with semantic HTML, expressive CSS, and lightweight JavaScript interactions.

 ## ✨ Highlights